Wiltshire County Council tries to rush us, but fails ...

 Wiltshire County Council was delaying the Westbury Bypass Planning Inquiry, with its late circulation of its proposed CP & SR Orders and in fact by also asking the Planning Inspectorate for a delayed start for itself.

-Wiltshire County Council's tricky tactics have failed.
+Conservative Wiltshire County Council's tricky tactics failed.

 And hardly looking like anti road-building protestors bussed in from afar.